DefangLabs/defang-docs/docs/getting-started/installing.md

 ---
 sidebar_position: 100
-title: Installing the CLI
+title: Installing
-description: How to install the Defang CLI.
+description: How to install Defang.
 ---

-# Installing the Defang CLI
+# Installing

+Defang doesn't require installing anything in your cloud, but you will need to install the Defang command line interface (CLI) to interact with your Defang resources and account.

 We offer a few different ways to install the Defang CLI.
 You can use Homebrew, a bash script, or download the binary directly.